All Episodes

 Hello, Ronald Reagan in the 80s.

-That's why there's so much revisionist history about the 80s and Reagan's tax cuts, because of the great boost it gave the economy.
+That's why there's so much revisionist history about the 80s and Reagan's tax cuts because of the great boost it gave the economy.

-Democrats can't stand.
+The Democrats can't stand.

 They've got to revise history.

-They gotta make people think that it was not good, that it led to all kinds of problems, like the worst economy in the last 50 years.
+They've got to make people think that it was not good, that it led to all kinds of problems, like the worst economy in the last 50 years.

-Because you think only government can make things good for people.
+It's going to threaten you because you think only government can make things good for people.

 They can't do it for themselves.